ellaboevans/ellaboevans/README.md

-- 👋 Hi, I’m @ellaboevans
+Hi, I’m Evans
-- 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning Python
+👀 I’m interested in Web Development, Natural Language Processing, Programming and New Technologies 🌱 I’m currently learning Python and JavaScript
-- 💞️ I’m looking to collaborate on any Frontend Website projects
-- 📫 How to reach me:
+💞️ I’m looking to collaborate on Web Development Projects 📫 How to reach me:
         https://linkedin.com/in/evans-elabo
         mailto:ellaboevans@gmail.com